Thanks to Sex Sells and Rule of Sexy, Action Girls will often wear high heels to complement the rest of their Stripperifficoutfits.

 There's an account of a woman who was pursued into an alley by an assailant, except she had gotten her shoe off by the time he reached her, and stabbed him with it.

 If some form of mounted combat was expected to take place, heeled shoes are much more useful for keeping your feet in stirrups than flat boots are.
 This is the reason cowboy boots for both men and women have high-ish heels.
-However, these heels are not stilettos and are rarely more that 2 inches tall.
+However, these heels are not stilettos and are rarely more than 2 inches tall.
 Lower than an inch and you're looking at a style called "ropers" or "rancher boots"

 Not so much for keeping your feet _in_ the stirrups as for getting them _out_.
 The natural inclination while riding is to keep your feet more or less level, which in a pair of, say, sneakers, gives you a 50/50 shot of your foot staying in the stirrup when you fall off.
 Falling off a panicking horse can already result in broken bones as it is, falling off a panicked horse and having your foot caught in the stirrup is pretty close to a death sentence.
 The backward slope a heel creates on a level foot serves the same purpose as the pointed toe, it means your foot slides right out of the loop when you're not consciously keeping it there.

 It's also easier to keep your feet in place on motorcycle footpegs if there's some heel to your footwear.
-Hence, motocycle boots (like cowboy boots) for both men and women generally have heels somewhere between 1 and 2 inches tall.
+Hence, motorcycle boots (like cowboy boots) for both men and women generally have heels somewhere between 1 and 2 inches tall.
 Again, like cowboy boots, they are rarely stilettos although some womens' designs are both higher and skinnier.